Using A California Real Estate LLC To Hold Real Estate: Simplified in 2026

 Mortgage Considerations when Moving Title to a California Real Estate LLC

-If your investment property has a mortgage, check your loan documents before transferring to an LLC.
-Most mortgages contain a “due on sale” clause that technically allows the lender to call the loan when ownership changes.
+If your investment property is mortgaged, review your loan documents before transferring it to an LLC.
+Most mortgages include a “due on sale” clause that allows the lender to call the loan upon a change in ownership.

-In practice, lenders rarely enforce this clause for transfers to LLCs owned by the same borrower, especially if payments continue without interruption.
-However, it is worth discussing with your lender or an attorney before making the transfer.
+In practice, lenders rarely enforce this clause for transfers to LLCs owned by the same borrower, especially when payments continue uninterrupted.
+However, it is advisable to discuss this with your lender or an attorney before making the transfer.

 Based on our work with California property owners, we see several recurring issues that can undermine LLC protection.